Izso Glickstein

-Early family life
+Early life and lineage

 Izso G. Glickstein was born on September 20, 1889, in Kishinev, Russia (now Chișinău, Moldova).
-He was the oldest surviving son of Ezekiel Glickstein (1859-1928) and Gittel (née Paskar; ?-1938).
-Izso's father Ezekiel was born in Hannopil, Russia (now in Ukraine).
-He moved to Zhytomyr where he was an Orthodox cantor, and then to Kishinev for rabbinical education.
+He was the oldest son of Gittel (née Paskar) and cantor and rabbi Ezekiel Glickstein.
+Ezekiel was born in Hannopil, Russia (now in Ukraine).
+Ezekiel moved to Zhytomyr (also now in Ukraine) where he was an Orthodox cantor, and then to Kishinev for rabbinical education.

-Izso Glickstein's earliest memory of wanting to become a cantor was listening to his grandfather Moshe Glickstein chant ancient prayers at the Great Synagogue of Kishinev.
-At an early age, Izso started singing in his grandfather's choir.
-Izso recalled this as one of the greatest events in his life, and came to be hailed by the congregation as a prodigy or "wonder child."
-It was also during this time that Izso heard the famous cantor Zeidel Rowner (Jacob Samuel Maragowsky) sing when he visited the Great Synagogue of Kishinev.
-Izso then adopted the aspiration to become a great cantor.
+Izso Glickstein's earliest memory of wanting to become a cantor was listening to his grandfather, cantor Moshe Glickstein, chant ancient prayers at the Great Synagogue of Kishinev or the Chișinău Choral Synagogue.
+At an early age, Izso started singing in grandfather Moshe's choir.
+Izso recalled this as one of the greatest events in his life, and Izso came to be hailed by Moshe's congregation as a prodigy or "wonder child."
+It was also during this time that Izso heard the cantor Zaydl (Zeidel) Rovner (Jacob Samuel Maragowsky) sing when he visited the Great Synagogue of Kishinev.
+This is when Izso formed his aspiration to become a great cantor.

-Izso's father Ezekiel Glickstein had a cantoral post outside the city of Kishinev while he attended rabbinical school in Kishinev.
+Izso's father Ezekiel had a cantorial post outside the city of Kishinev while he attended rabbinical school in Kishinev.
 Izso would sing both for his father's and his grandfather's congregations.
 For the High Holidays, both father and grandfather wanted Izso to sing at their synagogue.
 Izso preferred his grandfather's great synagogue over his father's small, remote synagogue.
-The dispute was resolved when Ezekiel paid Moshe to let Izso sing outside of Kishinev.
+The dispute was resolved when Ezekiel offered to pay Moshe to let nine-year-old Izso sing at the Great Synagogue of Kishinev for the High Holidays.

-The dispute over the nine-year-old Izso and his incredible vocal talent broadened.
-Other synagogues wanted him to sing for their choirs, but Ezekiel refused.
+Disputes over young Izso and his vocal talent broadened.
+Other synagogues wanted Izso to sing for their choirs, but Ezekiel refused.
 One cantor actually kidnapped Izso for the High Holidays.
 The raider came in the night and took him 20 kilometers away.
 Izso was returned after the festival along with candy, toys, and 200 rubles (a small fortune at the time).

-Moshe Glickstein's father was Haskel.
-Both were born in Hannopil where Haskel was a cantor.
-Hannopil was an important center of Hasidic Judaism, and this branch of Jewish practice probably had a significant influence on Moshe.
+Izso's cantorial lineage starts in Hannopil, where Haskel, Moshe, and Ezekiel were born and Haskel and Moshe were cantors.
+Hannopil was an important center of Hasidic Judaism, which is where Rabbi Dov Ber of Mezeritch and his son Avraham Ha-Malach (the Angel) lived.
+The Jewish population of Hannopil was exterminated during the The Holocaust, but a mausoleum remains where Dov Ber is burried.
+The Hasidic branch of Jewish practice had a significant influence on Haskel, Moshe, and Ezekiel.

 Ezekiel graduated from rabbinical school in Kishinev in 1900 and sought a larger congregation and post.
-He correctly sensed that anti-semitic tensions were rising in Kishinev.
-(He was right; the Kishinev pogrom erupted in 1903.)
-Ezekiel immigrated with his family to Rákoscsaba, Hungary in 1900.
-Izso was 11 years old at the time.
+Sensing a rise in anti-semitic tensions in Kishinev, Ezekiel moved his family to Rákoscsaba, Hungary in 1900.
+(Ezekiel was right; the Kishinev pogrom erupted in 1903, killing or gravely injuring 140 Jews.)
+Izso was 11 years old when his family moved to Rákoscsaba.
 Ezekiel served as Orthodox rabbi, cantor, and dayan in Rákoscsaba.
-After immigrating to the United States, Ezekiel was cantor and rabbi for an Orthodox community in Peabody (now a suburb of Boston), MA.
+Later, Ezekiel immigrated to the United States where he was cantor and rabbi for an Orthodox community in Peabody, MA.

-In Rákoscsaba, Izso had five brothers and one sister: Izidor (1892-1902), Louis (1894-1989), Frigyes (1896-1906), Esther (1897-1991), Eugene (1901-1977), and Adolph (1903-1981).
-Of these siblings, two brothers died in Rákoscsaba before Izso immigrated to the US in 1923 (Izidor and Frigyes).